Klaven/website/content/en/docs/reference/setup-tools/kubeadm/generated/kubeadm_reset.md

-Run this to revert any changes made to this host by 'kubeadm init' or 'kubeadm join'
+Performs a best effort revert of changes made to this host by 'kubeadm init' or 'kubeadm join'

 ### Synopsis

-Run this to revert any changes made to this host by 'kubeadm init' or 'kubeadm join'
+Run this to revert changes made to this host by 'kubeadm init' or 'kubeadm join'

 The "reset" command executes the following phases:
 ```